olegromanchuk/covid2019/README.md

 [![CI](https://github.com/olegromanchuk/covid2019/actions/workflows/ci.yaml/badge.svg)](https://github.com/olegromanchuk/covid2019/actions/workflows/ci.yaml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/olegromanchuk/covid2019)](https://goreportcard.com/report/github.com/olegromanchuk/covid2019)
 <!-- [![Build Status](https://github.com/olegromanchuk/covid2019/workflows/build/badge.svg)] -->
+test

 This software originally was created to inform multiple users over the phone about some event and collect simple data, like confirmation, via DTMF tones.
 It could be used for weather events, informational ads and so on.
-The systems like this also is known as "school dialing system".
+The systems like this is also known as "school dialing system".
-The list of contacts could be uploaded from csv file and edited withing the system if necessary.
+The list of contacts could be uploaded from csv file and edited withing the system, if necessary.
 It is possible to create different campaigns and track the results withing each campaign.
 The system can detect answering machine and is based on open source software "asterisk".

 ## Description and architecture
-The system was designed to run on aws EC2 instance and consists of next components:
+The system was designed to run on aws EC2 instance and RDS and consists of next components:
-- EC2 instance (Ubuntu 20.04.4 LTS) - runs core voip engine (asterisk 18), frontend (Laravel), backend (goland)
+- EC2 instance (Ubuntu 20.04.4 LTS) - runs core voip engine (asterisk 18), frontend, backend
 - asterisk PBX (runs on EC2)
 - frontend GUI (runs on EC2 - Laravel)
 - backend for GUI (runs on EC2 - Golang)
-- MariaDB - used for frontend authentication and stores information about contacts, campaigns and calls.
+- MariaDB - used for frontend authentication and stores information about contacts, campaigns and calls (runs on RDS)

 <details><summary>Screenshots</summary>